cginternals/glraw/README.md

 * Arbitrary image processing: Provide your own GLSL shader for, e.g., blurring, sharpening, color conversion, data encoding.

-* Extensible file header: *glraw* supports two raw formats.
-First, `.raw` as a true raw format, where all asset meta information is either encoded in the file name or known by the importer.
-Second, `*.glraw`, which extends the raw data by an arbitrary file header of binary key-value pairs.
+* Extensible file header: *glraw* supports two formats:
+  * .raw as a true raw format, where all asset meta information is either encoded in the file name or aggreed with the importer.
+  * .glraw, which extends the raw data by an arbitrary file header of binary key-value pairs (e.g., width, height, compression).

 ## Further Reading